 Day 1: ZAGREB, CROATIA

 Welcome to Zagreb, the capital and the largest city of the Republic of Croatia.
 Our guide will pick you up at the Zagreb Airport and transfer you to your accommodation.
 Once you have settled down, we are taking you on a tour of the city center where you will see the most famous sights of Zagreb.
 You can choose between two possible routes for your visit of the city.
 The first is dedicated mostly to the city’s historical landmarks and the sightseeing starts at the Main Square, from where we move on to the Zagreb Cathedral and continue through Tkalčićeva street and the “Bloody Bridge” (Krvavi Most) to the Stone Gate and St Mark’s Church.
 We end our tour visiting the Lotrščak Tower and taking a pleasant ride on the Zagreb Funicular.
 The alternative route is a panoramic one, as we will take you for a ride on the Zagreb horseshoe: we will visit the Zrinjevac Square, the King Tomislav Square, the Botanical garden and the Croatian National Theater.
 Later on, we will make a short visit to Maksimir, Zagreb’s oldest public park and the Mirogoj cemetery.
 After the walk, it is time for you to relax over a nice welcome dinner with specialties of the local cuisine.
-You will spend the night in a 4 star hotel.
+You will spend the night in a 4* hotel.

 Day 2: ZAGREB — BANJA LUKA — SARAJEVO, BOSNIA

 After breakfast, we are leaving Croatia and heading to the neighbouring country of Bosnia and Herzegovina.
 First, we will visit Banja Luka, the second largest city in Bosnia and Herzegovina.
 It represents the cultural, economic and administrative center of the Republika Srpska entity.
 Banja Luka is the best example of Bosnia’s religious diversity as you can admire religious buildings among which the Orthodox Sanctuary of Christ the Savior, the Franciscan Monastery of Marija Zvijezda, Ferhat-Pasha Mosque (also called Ferhadija mosque).
 We will take a stroll through the Gospodska street, Banja Luka’s main street and see Banski Dvor (Governor’s Palace), the city’s main cultural center.
 We continue our tour along the Vrbas riverbank and visit the Kastel fortress, dating to the Roman ages.
 We end our tour of Banja Luka by visiting The Trapist monastery, the only monastery of its kind in the Western Balkans and renowned for its excellent homemade wines and cheese.
-In the afternoon, we proceed to Sarajevo, where we will check in at the hotel.
+In the afternoon, we proceed to Sarajevo, where we will check in to the hotel.

 Day 3: SARAJEVO — MOSTAR — DUBROVNIK, CROATIA